A negligent driving ticket will, unfortunately, affect your insurance rates.

 However, paying your insurance in full or keeping it paid on time will give you time to shop around.
 This doesn’t mean that other insurance companies won’t rate you for a negligent driving ticket.

 However, you may be able to find another insurance company that offers lower rates to at-risk drivers or at least a lower rate than your current insurance company.

 It is always best to shop around for new auto insurance every year or so.
 This is because prices are constantly changing for customers.

-Try using our free comparison tool to get instant online car insurance quotes from many top companies.
+Try using our free comparison tool to get instant online car insurance quotes from three to four companies.
 Enter your zip code to start now!